Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Preliminaries

 We can notice that the unbiased risk function in Eq.~\eqref{Eq:unbiased} is independent of the exposure distribution of logged feedback, i.e., $p(O_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})$.
 That is, we average the instance-wise loss over the uniform exposure distributions of all user-item pairs, $P(O_{ui})=1$, rather than the exposure distribution $p(O_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})$.
-This uniform exposure scenario is ideal because the preference will not be affected by the previous exposure, thus leading to a unbiased estimation.
+This uniform exposure scenario is ideal because the preference will not be affected by the previous exposure, thus leading to an unbiased estimation.
 In other words, unbiased recommendation wants to learn hypothesis $f$ which generalizes well for all possible pairs of users and items, not just the pairs that are frequently exposed.

-The reason we suffer from the selection bias is because of the discrepancy between the exposure distribution of the logged feedback, and the testing distribution to which the model will be practically applied: \begin{linenomath}
+The reason we suffer from the bias is because of the discrepancy between the exposure distribution of the logged feedback, and the testing distribution to which the model will be practically applied: \begin{linenomath}